blurplejs/docs/docs/extensions/setup.md

 - The parsed list of arguments provided by the user

 ::: tip
 There is no need to bind the context of your command handlers via `.bind(this)`.
-This is automatically done for you by the extension API.
-However, this also means that you can't bind the `this` context to something else.
+This is automatically done for you by the runtime.
+However, this also means that you can't bind the context to something else.
 :::